Mistralys/cyberpunk-mod-db-php/README.md

 ## Usage

-### Creating the collection
+### Accessing mods

-The collection class is the main entry point to the mod database.
+The mod collection class is the main entry point to the mod database.
 It provides methods to access all mods, as well as the filtering capabilities.